 Critically, most password strength checkers judge credentials based on two key factors: strength and complexity.
 The longer the password, the more time a cracking program requires to uncover it.
 A password of twelve characters proves far more secure than a password of eight characters.
 Therefore, your enterprise should mandate minimum passwords of at least ten characters and allow for longer ones.

 As for complexity, most users know the general requirements: include letters both upper and lower case, numbers, and punctuation.
 However, most identity and password experts recommend not using sequences in your passwords; hackers’ cracking programs can identify patterns easily and exploit them.
-Plus, using phrases and sentences often prove easier to remember and stronger for cybersecurity.
+Plus, using phrases and sentences often proves easier to remember and stronger for cybersecurity.

 Other password security best practices include: